ShaunaGordon/shaunagordon.github.com/content/posts/2017-09-01-pelican-travis-github-pt-2.md

 ---
-title: "Pelican, Travis, and Github"
+title: "Pelican, Travis, and Github, Part 2"
-subtitle: "Part 2"
 description: "Updating Pelican and the Travis config to account for changes in both.
 Yay for simpler configs!"
 date: 2017-09-01T23:00:00-05:00
 categories: [tech]